MyOmniInstitute/OSIE-OCL/README.md

 ### Example Evaluations
 See: `docs/examples.md`
-These examples demonstrate behavior but do not reveal internal OSIE mechanics.
+These examples demonstrate the behavior of the public-facing layer but do **not** reveal OSIE’s internal mechanics.

 ---